larry-athey/airhead/README.md

 This project aims to solve this problem and add three user selectable modes.

 1. Operate at a constant user selectable power level (0% to 100%)
-2. Operate at a constant user selectable temperature
+2. Operate at a constant user selectable temperature (up to 100C/212F)
 3. Perform timed runs with a user selectable starting and ending temperature